Overview

 <li>

-File {{ f.name or f.file_id }}: {{ f.status }}
+Artifact {{ f.name or f.file_id }}: {{ f.status }}

 {% if f.review and f.review.flagged %} 🔎 Review requested {% endif %}